Chief Constable of Leicestershire Police

-Simon previously led nationally for the Association of Chief Police Officers on both crime statistics and vetting.
-Locally, Simon chairs the Community Safety Programme Board, working with partners from all over the Force area to reduce crime and anti-social behaviour.
+Locally, Simon represents the Force on the Strategic Partnership Board, working with partners from all over the Force area to reduce crime and antisocial behaviour.
 He also chairs the multi-agency Local Resilience Forum and the Force Executive Group, as well as representing the Force in working with the Police and Crime Commissioner.
 Simon leads for the East Midlands five-Force collaborative workstream on operational support, including IT and criminal justice.
 He is also a trustee of the Leicester Sports Partnership Trust which aims to make Leicester the most active city in England.

 Simon was awarded the Queen's Police Medal in the New Year's Honours List 2014.